LucMartin91/Sauron-s-logs/README.md

 # Sauron-s-logs
-This script is a customizable log reporting tool
+This script is a customizable log reporting tool written in python